-Getting a glimpse of the rare Hector’s dolphins, penguins and native fur seals in their natural habitat is one of the key things that attracts people to Akaroa Harbour.
-There are quite few tour options to choose from here.
-Black Cat Cruises is the oldest operator in the area and offers regular trips around the harbour as well as dolphin swim experiences; other companies you could check out include Akaroa Dolphins and Akaroa Sailing Cruises.
+Getting a glimpse of rare Hector’s dolphins, penguins and native fur seals in their natural habitat is one of the key things that attract people to Akaroa Harbour.
+There are quite a few tour options to choose from here.
+Black Cat Cruises is the oldest operator in the area and offers regular trips around the harbour, as well as dolphin swim experiences; another company to check out is Akaroa Dolphins.

 Kayaking in the Pohatu Marine Reserve

-If you like being more hands-on with your wildlife encounters, a kayak trip around the Pohatu Marine Reserve will be right up your alley.
+If you like to be more hands-on with your wildlife encounters, a kayak trip around the Pohatu Marine Reserve will be right up your alley.
 The reserve is located on Flea Bay, along the southeastern end of the Banks Peninsula, and is home to white-flippered penguins, a small fleet of yellow-eyed penguins and a seal colony.
 Hector’s dolphins and orcas are also known to visit.
-If you don’t have your own kayak, Pohatu Penguins offers guided paddling tours around the reserve.
+If you don’t have a kayak, Pohatu Penguins offer guided paddling tours around the reserve.